COVESA/cdsp/cdsp/knowledge-layer/symbolic-reasoner/services/README.md

 ###  The ReasonerFactory

 It is responsible for creating and initializing a ReasonerService with the appropriate reasoning engine (e.g., RDFox).
 It provides a seamless way to instantiate services with the required configurations.

-## Future extensions

-The ReasonerService and ReasonerFactory are designed with future extensibility in mind:
-- Additional Reasoning Engines: Support for new engines can be added by implementing new adapters.
-- Rule Management Services: Extend the module to support dynamic rule loading and querying.